MrTech12/bettertaskfilter/README.md

 * FILTER_ORDER_ID -- The ID of the second filter, which will have all the tasks sorted by priority and project.
 * FILTER_ORDER_QUERY -- The query that is used for the second filter, to get tasks based on their priority and project.
 * DISCORD_TOKEN -- The Discord token used to communicate with a Discord Bot.
+* DISCORD_CHANNEL_NAME -- The name of the Discord channel to send the messages to.

 ## External sources